Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 Semrush (all-in-one)

-Pros: genuinely covers the whole funnel; strong clustering and research; AI-assistant integration.
-Cons: expensive, with entry plans around $140/month, and you pay for breadth you may not use.
+Pros: genuinely covers the whole funnel; strong clustering and research; AI-assistant integration and built-in AI-visibility on the newer track.
+Cons: expensive, with entry plans around $140/month (verify current), and you pay for breadth you may not use.
 The classic all-in-one trade-off: one bill, many tools, none of them necessarily your single favorite.
 Limited free queries let you sample it first.

 AlsoAsked